shivaverma/Face-Generator/README.md

 ### Introduction

-In this project, I am generating new human faces which probably does not exist in real life.
-It would be quite obvious for you that I will be using the generative adversarial network(GAN) for the task.
+In this project, I am generating human faces which probably does not exist in real life.
+I will be using the generative adversarial network(GAN) for the task.
 I am using CelebA dataset for training the network.
 This dataset contains 2,00,000 images of well-known people.

 ### Results